OpenLearn: Fundamentals of the program

-Open Education materials make three contributions.
-They make new knowledge available to all (not just the few who can pay for it).
-They allow users to download, modify, translate and adapt to their culture to the material to enhance its usefulness.
-They provide the opportunity for people to work together to co-modify, co-produce, test and co-produce again, retesting derivative material which generates a cycle of rapid continuous improvement.
-Using technology Open Educational Resources aim to remove access barriers to knowledge and educational opportunities around the world.

 Through the Moodle-based virtual learning environment, learners are offered over 1000 structured media-rich study units, supported by a number of learning and communication tools in the Free Courses area.
 Personal profiles, learning journals and rating options empower learners to become self publishers and reviewers, tagging their entries to provide a means by which others can find and connect with their ideas.
 Knowledge mapping software enables learners to visually represent resources and the links between them, to construct arguments and frame debates.
-By publishing their work online, they share their own pathways through the material with other visitors to the website.

 The OpenLearn website also provides a standalone experience for the learner, but is also one that can be taken apart and remixed to take on a new form.
 The Web 2.0 approach to an open and collaborative LearningSpace primarily for learners, is complemented by OpenLearn Create(formerly Labspace and OpenLearnWorks), an area for experimentation, where educational practitioners are encouraged to download, amend and adapt both current and archived course materials.
 Published under an Attribution-ShareAlike-NonCommercial Creative Commons license, the Open University media-rich materials can be reused in alternative educational settings, repurposed for a local context, translated and built upon to form a larger open repository of derivative educational materials.
 Collaborators are encouraged to form their own areas within the LabSpace to personalise the materials, increasing the relevance of the content for specific learning communities and to test out course ideas and develop materials based on user feedback.